AstrobioMike/AstrobioMike.github.io/unix/modifying_your_path.md

 ---
 <br>
 # The PATH demystified
-As mentioned in the [intro to Unix section](/unix/unix-intro){:target="_blank"}, one of the easiest mistakes to make at the command line is to be trying to specify a file or program that isn't where we think it is.
-For files, we usually point to where the file is (if it's not in our current working directory) using the [*absolute* or *relative* path](/unix/getting-started#absolute-vs-relative-path){:target="_blank"}, where "path" here, in lowercase, just means a sort of address in the computer.
-But for programs that we use often, we usually want to be able to call them without having to provide the complete path to wherever the program is located.
+As mentioned early in the [Unix crash course](/unix/unix-intro){:target="_blank"}, one of the easiest mistakes to make at the command line is to be trying to specify a file or program that isn't where we think it is.
+For files, we usually point to where the file is using an [*absolute* or *relative* path](/unix/getting-started#absolute-vs-relative-path){:target="_blank"}, where "path" here, in lowercase, just means a sort of address in the computer.
+But for programs that we use often, we usually want to be able to call them without having to provide the path to wherever the program is located.
 So a big part of getting specific programs to work properly at the command line is having them in a location on the computer that we can access no matter [where we are](/unix/getting-started#the-unix-file-system-structure){:target="_blank"}.

 The command line automatically checks in a list of pre-defined locations (directories) everytime we are trying to call a certain command.
 This is why we can use certain commands like **`ls`** and **`pwd`** and such from any directory we happen to be in.
-This list of pre-designated directories is stored in a special variable called the "PATH" (all caps required).
+This list of pre-designated directories is stored in a special variable called "PATH" (all caps required).
 We can see our PATH, and which directories are stored in it, by entering **`echo $PATH`** at the command line (the **`$`** is used to call variables in bash and other Unix languages; see the [variables](/unix/for-loops#variables){:target="_blank"} if new to this).
-Here's a look at mine:
+Here's a look at a rather messy one of mine:

 <center><img src="../images/my_PATH2.png" width="100%"></center>

 <br>
-This is a colon-delimited list of all the directories the command line looks in by default for programs.
+This is a colon-delimited list of all the directories the command line looks in by default for programs on the particular computer I'm on right now.
 To make it a little friendlier to glance at, we can change the colons to newline characters by [piping](/unix/wild-redirectors#redirectors){:target="_blank"} the output of **`echo $PATH`** into **`tr`**, one of our [six glorious commands](/unix/six-glorious-commands#tr){:target="_blank"}, to change the colons to newline characters for a more user-friendly output:

 ```bash
 echo $PATH | tr ":" "\n"